supabase/realtime/forum/docs/muster-broadcast.md

 ## 3. The end-to-end broadcast

 Putting it together.
-On a stable cluster you take the cheap single-router path;
-during a rebalance you fan out to all members.
+On a settled cluster (`:converging` or `:ready`) you take the cheap single-router path; during a rebalance you fan out to all members.
 In both cases delivery to actual pids happens *on the node that owns them*: pids never leave their node.

 ```mermaid
 sequenceDiagram